Vel-San/wbmbot_v2/README.md

     "wbs_date": "23/04/1972",
     "wbs_num": "WBS 160",
     "wbs_rooms": "2",
+    "wbs_special_housing_needs": "no",
     "filter": ["wbs", "2-zimmer", "2 zimmer", "2 zim", "2-zim"]
 }
 ```

+## Outputs

+You will get outputs such as:

+- Angebote HTML page (Entire HTML page) saved under `offline_viewings/angebote_pages` if ANY flats are found
+- EXPOSE PDF saved under `offline_viewings/apartments_expose_pdfs` if the bot applies to a flat

+All of these files are saved per bot page-check. e.g. if the angebote page has at least 1 flat, everytime the bot wants to check that page it will download under a nested folder with date and time as its name.

+Remember to do a clean-up if you don't want to view them!

 ## Command-Line Interface